 Getting your analytics in place so you can know instead of guess is a lot easier than you suspect.
 Consider looking to viable solutions that include Google Analytics, Geckoboard and Crazy Egg.
 Each of these technology solutions has a learning curve, but can be easily mastered with patience and a bit of practice.

-The cloud has changed everything, and is quickly becoming the most widely used of all technology solutions for small business.
+The public cloud has changed everything, and is quickly becoming the most widely used of all technology solutions for small business.
 That’s because the cloud enables businesses to store, back up and recover their data.
-They can also integrate productivity and file-sharing solutions, as well as project management applications, host email, integrate CRM and host applications.
+Cloud-based tools can encompass productivity and cloud data file-sharing solutions, as well as project management applications, host email, integrate CRM and host applications.
 Needless to say, it’s rather easy to become hooked on the cloud.
 Most small businesses are already using the cloud; even if they are unaware that they are.

 "The technological innovations and enabling capabilities unleashed by cloud have fostered new opportunities across the industries," explained Eileen Smith, program manager, IDC Global Technology and Research Group in a press release.
 "As a result, it is necessary for both technology vendors and buyers to recognize the industry drivers and barriers of cloud deployment, to understand the business transformation brought by cloud, and to act upon the changes that will shape business and technology strategy in the coming years."

-The IDC says the average annual benefit of migrating to a cloud solution surpasses $2 million.
+As shown in Figure 2, the IDC says the average annual benefit of migrating to a cloud solution surpasses $2 million.
 This includes benefits in the area of IT infrastructure cost reduction, staff and productivity benefits, risk mitigation and business productivity benefits.
 Naturally, all of these benefits easily cross over to the small business, making cloud-based solutions the most veritable and beneficial option for these growing entities.
-In par with this notion is an Entrepreneur publication.
+On par with this notion is an Entrepreneur publication.
 It emphasizes that the four key benefits of cloud migration include: reduced cost, better collaboration, increased flexibility and great integration.